 If you save paths, masks, or alpha channels in a Photoshop file, InDesign can use them to remove backgrounds, or to wrap text around graphics.
 Graphics that contain paths, masks, or alpha channels act as transparent objects when imported.

 ICC color management profile

 Spot-color channels in Adobe Photoshop PSD or TIFF files appear in InDesign as spot colors in the Swatches panel.
 If the image uses a spot color that InDesign does not recognize, the spot color may appear gray in the InDesign document and print incorrectly as a composite.
-(The image will print correctly on color separations, however.)
+(The image prints correctly on color separations, however.)
 To simulate the graphic as a composite, you can create a spot color with the correct color values, and then alias the PSD color to this new spot color.
-The graphic will then print correctly as composite and display correctly on‑screen when Overprint Previewis turned on (choose View > Overprint Preview).
+The graphic then prints correctly as composite and display correctly onscreen when Overprint Previewis turned on (choose View > Overprint Preview).
 Be sure to remove the alias before printing separations, so that the image prints on the plate you expect.